aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 If you do not want a user to open your document as read-only, you can simply set the **ReadOnlyRecommened** property to *false* or select **ProtectionType** as **NoProtection**.

-The following code example shows how to remove read-only access for a document:
+The following code example demonstrates how to remove read-only access for a document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-Document protection-RemoveReadOnlyRestriction.cs" >}}